Rjpdude/redux-pods/README.md

 # Actions

+Pod states can be updated in a multitude of ways - action handlers, async functions and trackers.
+The state's `draft` property - a mutable copy of the actual state object - is made available within action handlers.
+Drafts can be mutated in any way without effecting the actual state object itself.

+**Note** state `draft` properties can only be accessed and updated within action handlers.
+Attemps to access the `draft` property outside action handlers will result in an error.

 ## Async Actions

 Async actions can make changes to a state by using the state's `resolve` callback function.